CakeEaterGames/sunscript/Readme.md

 #### Return statement

-'>' is a special command that means "stop filtering if any of the previous filters got triggered"
+'>' is a special command that means "stop filtering if upgrade matched a filter".
+After a triggered return statement the script goes to the next stage
 ```
 c[1400:*] -> keep=true price=1BGC
 > //return if item is meant to be kept